Admissions Policy for full-time students - 2021 Entry

 Exceptional Applicant Status

-- Children who are in the care of a local authority, or any child who was previously in care, will be offered a place at the College
+- Students who are in the care of a local authority, or any student who was previously in care, will be offered a place at the College once ‘looked after’ status is confirmed by the appropriate documentation (see Further Information section)

-- Applicants with a current Education, Health and Care Plan, which names Esher College as the preferred destination for post-16 study, will be offered a place at the College, pending an assessment of need
+- Applicants with an Education, Health and Care Plan, which names Esher Sixth Form College as the preferred destination for post-16 study, will be offered a place at the College, pending a successful consultation process with the relevant local authority

-- The Corporation reserves the right to make exceptions in unforeseen and exceptional circumstances
+- The Board of Trustees reserves the right to make exceptions in unforeseen and exceptional circumstances

-For all students, regardless of applicant status, the minimum entry requirement for an advanced level study programme is 5 full GCSEs at 9-4 (A*-C in IGCSE or unreformed GCSE qualifications).
-Details of the requirements for specific types of programme and individual courses will be published on the website at the start of the 2018/19 academic year.
+The minimum entry requirement for an advanced level study programme is 5 full GCSEs at 9-4 (A*-C in IGCSE subjects).
+Details of the requirements for specific types of programme and individual courses will be published on the website at the start of the 2020/21 academic year.
 Please note that the absence of GCSE English Language at grade 4 (or grade C) will significantly restrict study programme options.

 The Application Process

-There are two phases to the application process: the Guaranteed phase in June/July 2018 and the Open phase in September 2018.
-Applications are completed online.
-Applications meeting the Guaranteed criteria will automatically result in the offer of a place at the College.
-Places will then be allocated following the Open phase using a ballot system.
-We are expecting the number of open places to remain at over 60% of the total number of places offered.
-Once available places have been filled, a reserve list will be created based on the outcome of the ballot.
+Applications are completed online and should be submitted between July 2nd and September 28th 2020.
+Applications meeting the Guaranteed Applicant Status criteria will automatically result in the offer of a place at the College.
+Places will then be allocated to those with Open Applicant Status using a ballot system.
+As in previous years, the vast majority of Open applicants will be offered a place.
+Once available places have been filled, any unsuccessful applicants will be offered a place on a reserve list, which will be created according to the outcome of the ballot.

 Successful applicants receive an offer of a place at the College.
 Please note that this does not guarantee a place on particular courses.
-Programmes of study will be finalised at enrolment and will depend on course availability, which in turn depends on a number of factors, including estimated student demand based on data gathered from admission interviews.
+Study programmes will be finalised at enrolment and will depend on course availability, which in turn depends on a number of factors, including estimated student demand based on data gathered from admission interviews.

 The College reserves the right to vary the above arrangements as appropriate.
 In cases where exceptional personal or medical issues exist, extenuating circumstances will be taken into account when considering unsuccessful applications.
 Further details are available in the Admission Appeals Procedure, which is available on the College website.
 Each case is reviewed by the Appeals Panel.
 Please note that appeals can only be considered from applicants who actually submit an application by the correct date for online submission.
-No appeals will be considered after Friday 19th October 2018 (the end of the first half term).
+The deadline for appeals is 10 working days after the outcome of the ballot is published.
+No appeals will be considered after this point.

 The schools without sixth forms which qualify for guaranteed status according to the geographical criteria indicated above are Chessington Community College, Esher Church of England High School, The Matthew Arnold School, Sunbury Manor School, Thamesmead School, Thomas Knyvett College and Twickenham School.